MorozOleh/git-course/readme.md

 git commit -m(minus message) "(name of commit)" --(command saves new change);

 if we want to add a folder to .gitignore we will type a / before name of a folder

+in this case, we can merge both branches : git merge (name of second branch);